mlsteele/leapquad/README.md

 Put the LeapSDK directory somewhere and set your `$LEAPSDK` env var to point to it.

 Set your `$CRAZYPY` env var to point to crazyflie-clients-python.

+## Running

+So...
+Leap is only python 2 compatible, and CrazyFlie is only python 3 compatible.
+So that's fun.
+The two halves of this program communicate over a unix domain socket.

+`leap.py` sends control info to `quad.py` which controls the drone.

+Leap -> `leap.py` -> `quad.py` -> Quad